Mikhail Glinka: Career

 While in Berlin, Glinka became enamored of a beautiful and talented singer, for whom he composed Six Studies for Contralto.
 He contrived a plan to return to her, but when his sister's German maid turned up without the necessary paperwork to cross to the border with him, he abandoned his plan as well as his love and turned north for Saint Petersburg.
 There he reunited with his mother, and made the acquaintance of Maria Petrovna Ivanova.
 After a brief courtship, they married, but the marriage was short-lived, as Maria was tactless and uninterested in his music.
 His initial fondness for her was said to have inspired the trio in the first act of his opera A Life for the Tsar (1836), but his naturally sweet disposition coarsened under his wife's and mother-in-law's constant criticism.
 When the marriage ended, she remarried, and Glinka moved in with his mother, and later with his sister, Lyudmila Shestakova.

 A Life for the Tsar was the first of Glinka's two great operas.
 It was originally entitled Ivan Susanin.
 Set in 1612, it tells the story of the Russian peasant and patriotic hero Ivan Susanin who sacrifices his life for the Tsar by leading astray a group of marauding Poles who were hunting him.
-The Tsar himself followed the work's progress with interest and suggested the change in the title.
+Tsar Nicholas I himself followed the work's progress with interest and suggested the change in the title.
 It was a great success at its premiere on 9 December 1836, under the direction of Catterino Cavos, who had written an opera on the same subject in Italy.
 The Tsar rewarded Glinka for his work with a ring valued at 4,000 rubles.
 (During the Soviet era, the opera was staged under its original title, Ivan Susanin.)

 In 1837, Glinka was installed as the instructor of the Imperial Chapel Choir, with a yearly salary of 25,000 rubles and lodging at the court.
 In 1838, at the Tsar's suggestion, he traveled to Ukraine to gather new voices for the choir; the 19 new boys he found earned him another 1,500 rubles from the Tsar.

 He soon embarked on his second opera, Ruslan and Lyudmila.
 The plot, based on the tale by Alexander Pushkin, was concocted in 15 minutes by Konstantin Bakhturin, a poet who was drunk at the time.
 Consequently, the opera is a dramatic muddle, yet the quality of Glinka's music is higher than in A Life for the Tsar.
-The override features a descending whole tone scale associated with the villainous dwarf Chernomor, who has abducted Lyudmila, daughter of the Prince of Kiev.
+The overture features a descending whole tone scale associated with the villainous dwarf Chernomor, who has abducted Lyudmila, daughter of the Prince of Kiev.
 There is much Italianate coloratura, and Act 3 contains several routine ballet numbers, but Glinka's great achievement lies in his use of folk melody which becomes thoroughly infused into the musical argument.
 Much of the borrowed folk material is oriental in origin.
 When it debuted on 9 December 1842, it was received coolly, but subsequently gained popularity.